ichi-h/elmish/packages/core/README.md

 日本語版は[こちら](./README.ja.md)

-@ichi-h/elmish is a state management library that is independent of UI frameworks and UI libraries, with reference to Elm Architecture.
-This library aims to keep business logic separate from other complex factors and keep it readable.
+@ichi-h/elmish is a library for state management without depending on UI frameworks or UI libraries while keeping the Elm Architecture interface as much as possible.

+## WARNING

+**THIS LIBRARY IS HIGHLY EXPERIMENTAL AS IT IS DESIGNED FOR HYPOTHESIS TESTING PURPOSES.
+ITS USE IN A PRODUCTION ENVIRONMENT IS STRONGLY DISCOURAGED.**

 ## Usage